12 Treatment Technologies

 State of Development: GAC is an established water treatment technology proven to effectively treat long-chain PFAS (such as PFOS, PFOA, and PFNA).
 The application of GAC as a treatment technology for PFAS removal has been practiced for over 15 years at more than 45 military installations, as well as several industrial sites and publicly owned treatment works (Forrester 2018) involving private and municipal drinking water supplies.

 Individual PFAS have different GAC loading capacities and corresponding breakthrough times (often defined as the number of bed volumes treated prior to detection in the effluent) (Eschauzier et al. 2012).
 GAC removal capacity for PFOS is greater than PFOA, but both can be effectively removed (McCleaf et al. 2017).
-In general, shorter chain PFAS have lower GAC loading capacities and faster breakthrough times.
-However, influent concentrations for the shorter chain PFAS are often an order of magnitude, or more, lower than the longer chain PFAS.
-For these types of applications where the influent concentrations for the shorter chain PFAS are much lower and in the low ppt range, GAC can still be a cost-effective sorption media option that meets applicable regulatory discharge criteria.
+In general, shorter chain PFAS have lower GAC loading capacities and faster breakthrough times, but could be effectively treated if changeout frequency is increased.
 Figure 12-1 provides an example of removal curves and breakthrough information for a number of PFAS performed at a specific influent concentration based on vendor-supplied column studies.

 Figure 12-1.
 Example GAC removal curves at specific influent concentration (15-minute empty bed contact time).

 Source: Used with permission from Calgon Carbon Corporation.